cansik/sharp-frame-extractor/README.md

   --format {jpg,png,bmp,gif,tif}
                         Frame output format.
   --cpu-count CPU_COUNT
-                        How many cpu's are used for the extraction (by default all).
+                        How many CPU's are used for the extraction (by default it is calculate by available RAM and frame count).
+  --force-cpu-count     Forces to use exact CPU number.
+  --preview             Only shows how many frames would be extracted.
   --debug               Shows debug frames and information.
 ```

 ### About
-MIT License - Copyright (c) 2021
+MIT License - Copyright (c) 2021 Florian Bruggisser